-“The best marketing funnel” = HOT TOPIC in marketing and copywriting circles.
+“The best marketing funnel” is a HOT TOPIC in marketing and copywriting circles.

 Along with NLP, open loops, how-salesy-is-too-salesy, etcetera, etcetera.

-Recently, fellow copywriter Hillary Weiss wrote, “8 Observations from a Crumbling Niche – and how to Avoid Getting Crushed.”
+A while ago, copywriter Hillary Weiss wrote “8 Observations from a Crumbling Niche – and how to Avoid Getting Crushed.”

 I’ll summarise it for you:

 “Your fancy schmancy marketing funnels ain’t workin’ so well anymore, because your customers are hip to the Game and can smell your pitch coming a mile away.”

 She goes on: